finwo/lgfec.js/INTERNALS.md

 ### Data preparation

-Data is first appended with a 4-byte unsigned integer, reserved for indicating the padding applied to the last chunk after splitting.
+Data is first appended with a 4 null-bytes, reserved as space for indicating the padding applied to the last chunk after splitting.

 Afterwards, the data is split into #quorum chunks, and #shares-#quorum empty chunks are generated for the purpose of redundancy.